360trev/ME7RomTool_Ferrari/README.md

    formatted.
 This one shows rpm vs throttle position and what happens to exhaust valves.

-   Throttle Pedal Torque Table : '-KFPED' - identify and dump its location Throttle pedal charateristics and reversing pedal torque tables.
+   Throttle Pedal Torque Table : '-KFPED' - identify and dump its location Throttle pedal charateristics and KFPEDR reversing pedal torque tables.

+   MAF Sensor Air Temperature correction table, '-KFKHFM' - identify and dump its location

+   Pulsation correction dependent on intake air temperature: '-PUKANS' - identify and dump its location.

 Usage: me7romtool.exe <options> ...

  -romfile  : Try to identify map in the firmware.
 You *must* specify a romfile!

- -outfile  : Optional filename for saving romfiles after they have been modified (overrides default name)
+ -outfile  : Optional filename for saving romfiles after they have been modified (overrides default name.
  -force    : If a checksummed file needs saving overwrite it anyway even if it already exists.

  -KFAGK    : Try to identify and show KFAGK exhaust valve opening table in the firmware.
  -KFPED    : Try to identify and show KFPED/KFPEDR pedal torque request tables.
+ -KFKHFM   : Try to identify and show KFKHFM MAF Sensor correction table.
+ -PUKANS   : Try to identify and show PUKANS Air Temperature correction table.

  -rhfm     : Read and extract hfm from romfile, optional dump filename to override default write name.
  -whfm     : Write hfm into specified romfile.
 A Mandatory <hfm bin filename> must be specified.
  -ihfm     : Try to identify mlhfm table in specified romfile.

  -maps     : Try to identify map in the firmware (Experimental!).

  -seedkey  : Try to identify seedkey function and patch login so any login password works.
  -fixsums  : Try to correct checksums, if corrected it saves appending '_corrected.bin'.

  -hex      : Also show non formatted raw hex values in map table output.
  -adr      : Also show non formatted raw hex values in map table output.
  -dbg      : Show -phy (on as default), -hex and -adr in map table output.
+ -diss     : Show C167 disassembly traces of discovered needles to aid in debugging (Experimental!).
  -nophy    : Override default behaviour and dont show formatted values in map table output.

  ?         : Show this help.